-I would suggest to you that there is not necessarily a silver bullet here, but that we have to treat the cyber domain as an operational domain in the most classic sense of maneuver.
-We must understand our adversaries, their capabilities and intentions.
-We must understand our key train in the cyber area and how to protect it at echelon, and then we must have an offensive capability that deters rogue actors from entering our networks.
-And so it is a multifaceted problem for which there is not a single answer, but it is a layered answer.
-It begins with good cyber hygiene, good infrastructure, good cyber defense measures, and ultimately an offensive capability with the right kind of policy and authorities behind it.

-8 Senator Reed: I think that is a very sound strategy.
-Getting to one more specific area, you deal with lots 9 10 of commercial entities, and you have to be able to ensure that they have good cyber hygiene.
-Again, it is a little 11 12 easier for .mil to look.
-You can delegate that, inspect 13 that, et cetera.
-Within your contracts, I think you have 14 to start thinking about much more rigorous requirements in 15 terms of these private entities, that they have experts, 16 that those experts are communicating with their boards, 17 that they have some red team operation which you can look 18 at the results, et cetera.
-Is that something that you are 19 going to get involved with aggressively?
-I hope so.
-20 General Lyons: Sir, I can assure you, if confirmed, 21 that will be a top priority.
-And I think you know that 22 General McDew has started that effort with contract 23 language.
-This is not unique to the mobility enterprise, 24 but I think he is certainly leading the way.
-That in my 25 view is a great first step, but there has got to be a much richer dialogue and information sharing.
-And some of our commercial partners are much better prepared and are incentivized to be much better prepared, particularly on the airline side, than other partners who are less prepared.
-And we saw that play out about a year ago in the attack.
+- 1 and then we must have an offensive capability that deters - 2 rogue actors from entering our networks.
+And so it is a - 3 multifaceted problem for which there is not a single - 4 answer, but it is a layered answer.
+It begins with good - 5 cyber hygiene, good infrastructure, good cyber defense - 6 measures, and ultimately an offensive capability with the - 7 right kind of policy and authorities behind it. - 8 Senator Reed: I think that is a very sound strategy. - 9 Getting to one more specific area, you deal with lots - 10 of commercial entities, and you have to be able to ensure - 11 that they have good cyber hygiene.
+Again, it is a little - 12 easier for .mil to look.
+You can delegate that, inspect - 13 that, et cetera.
+Within your contracts, I think you have - 14 to start thinking about much more rigorous requirements in - 15 terms of these private entities, that they have experts, - 16 that those experts are communicating with their boards, - 17 that they have some red team operation which you can look - 18 at the results, et cetera.
+Is that something that you are - 19 going to get involved with aggressively?
+I hope so. - 20 General Lyons: Sir, I can assure you, if confirmed, - 21 that will be a top priority.
+And I think you know that - 22 General McDew has started that effort with contract - 23 language.
+This is not unique to the mobility enterprise, - 24 but I think he is certainly leading the way.
+That in my - 25 view is a great first step, but there has got to be a much